 - A psychological assessment that pinpoints areas of trouble and helps your teen to express fear, worry, and other feelings

-- One-on-one talk therapy to draw out your teen and make or him feel comfortable talking about difficult topics
+- One-on-one talk therapy to draw out your teen and make them feel comfortable talking about difficult topics

 - School and education that allows your teen to catch up with school work or start fresh